cansyl/DEEPScreen/README.md

 ## Descriptions of folders and files under the DEEPScreen repository
 * **bin** This folder includes the source code of DEEPScreen
 * **trainingFiles** includes the files for training of the system.
-    * **DEEPScreenBestModelPerformances.txt** contains the performance results and hyper-parameter selections for each trained target.
     * **act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt** file contains active and inactive compound information after similarity-based negative training dataset enrichment for all targets.
     * **act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data.txt** file contains active and inactive compound information before similarity-based negative training dataset enrichment for all targets.
     * **DUDEDatasetFiles.zip** contains training dataset for DUD-E dataset.